debaun-pac/debaunstaff/README.md

 The Stevens Choir has been deconstructed into smaller units, for safe rehearsal and performance, and will perform sequestially, to a live audience.
 The sound and video recording ops would ideally also be availble for the Mon/Thu dress rehearsals to set recording levels and adjust mics as needed.
 Stage Manager and House Manager are only needed for the Saturday performance.

 - stage manager: ?
-- house manager: ?
+- house manager: Kera
 - sound recording op: Gab
-- video recording op: ?
+- video recording op: Carl

 ### finals